LET’S GET STARTED

 Despite the suffering she had endured, her deep brown eyes only showed love.
 Leah was special.
 We put her on a high calorie diet and gave her treats and peanut butter (her favorite!) constantly.
 When she started standing on her own, we padded the walls and floor of her kennel so she wouldn’t get hurt when she fell over.
 Every day her favorite volunteers came to visit her and take her on walks or sit on the couch.
 She got magna-wave treatments weekly.
 Leah adored her friends and was always excited to get outside and enjoy the fresh air.

 Spinal surgery may have helped Leah, and we seriously considered it.
-But, after evaluations from multiple vets and specialists, we realized it wouldn’t be enough.
+But after evaluations from multiple vets and specialists, we realized it wouldn’t be enough.
 After a point, she stopped gaining weight and developing muscle strength.
 She had seizures.
-She still couldn’t walk without help for every step.
+She still couldn’t walk without help.
 Her mental health had improved since she had arrived, but her body had stopped.
 We knew it wouldn’t be right to put her through such an intensive surgery and healing process, her body couldn’t take it.

 Cases like Leah’s hit the hardest.
 The heartbreaking reality of animal welfare is that there are times where even everything you can do is not enough to save someone.
 Most pet parents eventually have to make the tough decision to mercifully end their pet’s life and spare them further pain.
 As pet parents to hundreds of cats and dogs each year, we are sadly faced with that decision more frequently than the average family.